GenseeAI/Trip-planner-demo/README.md

 npm install
 ```

+3. Go To `https://platform.gensee.ai` and deploy the workflows QA with search and trip-planner workflow.

-3. Create a .env file in the root directory, the .env file should look like this
+4. Create a .env file in the root directory, the .env file should look like this.
+Copy your secrets for the workflows from GenseeAI into the .env file.
 ```
 # API Host
 VITE_API_HOST=https://platform.gensee.ai